Smardens/Smarduino/README.md

 Upload Speed: "115200"
 Erase Flash: "All Flash Contents"
 ```
-* [Postman](https://www.getpostman.com/) was used to make HTTP POST requests, it may be useful to you when developing the client and server
+* [Postman](https://www.getpostman.com/) was used to make HTTP POST requests, it may be useful when developing the client and server

 #### Arduino Due Settings:
 *We are developing on the [Arduino Due](https://store.arduino.cc/usa/arduino-due)*